-In most cases prostate size and bladder issues are performed via transabdominal imaging (see Renal/Urinary Tract Ultrasound).
-However, there are some occasions when specialised imaging and interventional procedures are required when looking at the prostate.
+In most cases, ultrasound to look at prostate size and bladder issues are done using transabdominal imaging (see Renal/Urinary Tract Ultrasound).
+However, there are some occasions when specialised imaging and interventional procedures are needed when looking at the prostate.

-In the cases of prostate cancer assessment, the transrectal ultrasound is performed in conjunction with a biopsy of the prostate gland.
-This involves taking a number of small samples of prostate tissue with a small needle to be sent to a pathology laboratory for assessment.
+For a prostate cancer assessment, the transrectal ultrasound is done with a biopsy of the prostate gland.
+The biopsy involves taking small samples of prostate tissue with a small needle to be sent to a pathology laboratory for assessment.

-Your examination will be performed by a sonographer.
-Upon being taken into the examination room the sonographer will introduce themselves, confirm your identity and examination.
-You will then be asked to change into a gown, and to empty your bladder.
+Your examination will be performed by a sonographer who will introduce themselves and confirm your identity and the procedure you are having.
+You will be asked to change into a gown and empty your bladder.

-You will lie on the ultrasound bed on your side and a sonographer will place an ultrasound probe into the rectum.
-They may take some initial measurements and images.
+You will lie on the ultrasound bed on your side, and a sonographer will insert an ultrasound probe into the rectum.
+They may take some measurements and images.

-If you are proceeding to a biopsy the radiologist will administer local anaesthetic and then take several biopsy samples using the ultrasound probe to guide the needle.
-The exact number of samples taken can vary due to a number of factors, but will be at least six.
-Whilst uncomfortable, it is not usually overly painful.
-On completion, the probe is removed and any post procedural care will be explained.
+If you have a biopsy, the radiologist will give you a local anaesthetic and take biopsy samples using the ultrasound probe to guide the needle.
+The exact number of samples taken can vary but will be at least six.
+Although uncomfortable, the procedure is not usually painful.
+The probe is then removed, and any post-procedural care will be explained.

-Transrectal ultrasound is a safe relatively pain free examination.
-If a biopsy is required then there may be some additional discomfort, but it general terms it is well tolerated by most men.
-The transrectal transducer is disinfected before use and a protective cover is placed over the transducer each time it is used.
+Transrectal ultrasound is a safe and relatively pain-free examination.
+If a biopsy is required, there may be some additional discomfort, but it is well tolerated by most men.
+The transrectal transducer is disinfected before use, and a protective cover is placed over the transducer each time it is used.

-If treated early this should resolve easily.
-If left untreated it can lead to abscess formation and in rare cases may be fatal.
+If an infection is treated early, it should resolve easily.
+An untreated infection can lead to abscess formation and in rare cases, may be fatal.

-Some bleeding is common and should settle down with time.
-This can be from the rectum, in the urine, or mixed with sperm.
+Some bleeding from the rectum, in the urine, or mixed with sperm, is common and should settle down with time.

-You may experience some discomfort.
-If required, a simple analgesic such as paracetamol (Panadol) should be sufficient.
+You may have some discomfort.
+If needed, an analgesic such as paracetamol (Panadol) should provide relief.
 DO NOT use Aspirin.

-You should avoid strenuous activity for 24 hours following the biopsy.
+Avoid doing strenuous activity for 24 hours after the biopsy.

 Please contact your referring doctor if you: